FREQUENTLY ASKED QUESTIONS

 The book has three interwoven stories that comprise a single story with one narrator.
 What led you to structure the book in this way?

 I more or less lifted the structure from Sherwood Anderson's Winesburg, Ohio, which is also a series of stories that form a single story arc.
 A major structural question in the novel arises from the fact that it covers more than thirty years in the life of a family, some of whom have died.
 Finding a voice and a narrator that could plausibly encompass all of this history in an intimate way was one of the most difficult structural problems to resolve.
 In fact, I wrote the entire story before I understood that the narrator was the youngest daughter speaking from the perspective of her own old age.
-If the writer doesn't have a story plotted out, it's easy to go off in directions that don't work.
-I threw the entire novel away half a dozen times and some parts dozens of times before I felt it was right.

 What research did you have to do for the book?